christophhart/hise_documentation/working-with-hise/workspaces/main-workspace/module-panel.md

+---
-# The Module Panel
+keywords: Module Panel

-> `keywords: "Module Panel" | description:  "The main tree of modules of a HISE instrument"`
+summary:  The main tree of modules of a HISE instrument
+index:    02
+---